yhan64/Outdoor-Calendar/README.md

 2. Open Xcode/Android Studio.
 3. Select `oc-all/oc/ios` or `oc-all/oc/android` accordingly.
 4. Run the app locally on iOS simulator or Android emulator.
+### troble shooting
+- To run on Android you need to update the ip address pointing to you local machine: https://github.com/yhan64/oc-all/blob/master/oc/js/actions/api-actions.js#L5

 ## Planned Milestones
 - v0.0.0 a brand new repo
 - v0.5.0 (working on this)